mreishman/Log-Hog/README.md

 When upgrading, look at the config.php to compair var's copy missing var's from the new file into the old file

+## Version 2.0

+Copy all of the files, except for config.php file (located in local/default/conf/ Move the config.php file from the conf dir to the local/default/conf .

 ## Version 2.0+